 - 30-45 minute live stream from the exhibit gallery of your choice (see below for options)

 - Your tour guide will share the stories behind some of our most interesting artifacts

 - We can use any platform (Google Meet, Zoom, Teams, WebEx, Skype, etc) that is convenient for you and your students

 - We will set up a brief technology test a few days before your program to work out any issues.

-- Thanks to generous gifts to the Neville Public Museum Foundation, school groups can participate in this program free of charge during the 2020-2021 school year
+Thanks to generous gifts to the Neville Public Museum Foundation, Title I school groups may be eligible for field trip scholarships.

 For more information, call (920) 448-7840 or email Ryan, Education Specialist, at least two weeks prior to your requested date.